What is an Appeal?

 - No academic progress across two consecutive semesters

-- If you’re Mitigating Circumstances have been rejected
+- If you’re Extenuating Circumstances have been declined

-- If you have a Proven Academic Misconduct on your account
+- If you have a Proven Academic Misconduct on your record

 You can view full Academic and Regulatory Appeal document and form here.